 This work was preceded by a previously modification of the Interstate 95 northbound off-ramp to Delaware 202 south completed in 2004-05.
 That added a traffic signal to Delaware 202 south for drivers destined for the left-hand turn onto Broom Street north from Concord Avenue nearby.

-Interstate 95 opened to traffic from Exit 10 northward to the Pennsylvania state line in 1968.2 This stretch of freeway underwent reconstruction in 2000 when sections of I-95 were closed between Exit 8 and Interstate 495.
-Contractors rubbilized the 1960s concrete to form a new road base.
-This formed a new base for fresh asphalt while allowing for additional clearance under several low overpasses.
-All bridges were repainted otherwise.
-During the project one direction of the freeway closed at a time for a three month period to speed up construction.
-The concept worked efficiently as crews finished the six month project three weeks ahead of time in October of 2000.
+Interstate 95 opened to traffic from Delaware 3 (Marsh Road) northward into Delaware County, Pennsylvania following a ceremony attended by government officials from both states in Upper Chichester Township on the morning of November 1, 1968.
+The freeway initially opened with one lane in each direction while final construction on a bridge between Talley and Shipley Roads and guard rails work continued for another three weeks.22 This same stretch of freeway underwent reconstruction in 2000 when sections of I-95 were closed between Exit 8 and Interstate 495.
+Contractors rubbilized the 1960s concrete roadway to form a new base for fresh asphalt while allowing for additional clearance under several low overpasses.
+All bridges were repainted as well.
+During the project one direction of the freeway closed at a time for a three month period.
+The partial closure sped up construction, allowing crews to finish the six month project three weeks ahead of schedule in October of 2000.

 Interstate 95 Annual Average Daily Traffic (AADT)